null

 Cocoa beans to Cocoa Liquor

 Cocoa beans are examined for quality and then cleansed from stones and dirt.
 Cocoa nibs are then obtained by removing the shells around cocoa beans.
-These nibs (the inside part of cocoa beans) are roasted to develop their aroma.
+These nibs (the inside part of cocoa beans) are roasted cocoa beans to develop their aroma.
 The aromatic nibs are then put into a special grinder where they are grounded to a very fine liquid cocoa mass.
 This smooth liquid mass, although it doesn’t contain any alcohol, is known as Cocoa liquor.

 Cocoa liquor to Cocoa butter & Cocoa Powder